 While Koh Samui has always been a beloved destination for sun worshippers and snorkelers, the crowd the island attracts has changed over the years.
 Once a favorite of backpackers, Koh Samui has undergone a remarkable transformation—it now boasts high-end resorts, posh spas, and some of the whitest palm-fringed beaches in Thailand.
-Chaweng and Lamai beaches attract the bulk of the travelers and are well developed, clean, and full of activities, including opportunities to sail, scuba dive, and swim.
+Chaweng and Lamai beaches attract the bulk of travelers and are well-developed, clean, and full of activities, including opportunities to sail, scuba dive, and swim.
 While most visitors come here for the beach, there’s much more to see and do in Koh Samui.
 Take time to explore the mangroves and hidden lakes of Ang Thong Marine National Park; the 12-meter-tall golden Buddha at the hilltop Big Buddha shrine; and the Na Muang waterfalls, reached after a trek uphill through thick tropical forest.

 - Boracay, Philippines

 The tiny island of Boracay is just across the water from Panay Island, one of the Philippines’ largest islands.
 Despite being only 10 square kilometers in size, Boracay attracts thousands of visitors a year, who come here for the four-kilometer-long beach and its powdery white sands that wash right into the turquoise waters and the sailboats rocking away on the waves.
 In addition to scuba diving and snorkeling, Boracay is well-known for its parasailing, kiteboarding, and swimming—and, perhaps more unexpectedly, its cliff diving.
 Diving boards ranging from three to 15 meters high over the water are placed on certain parts of the island, with lifeguards waiting and watching as divers fly up in the air over the mirror-like waters below.

 - Yangon, Myanmar